Updated: December 9, 2024

 Portugal mortgage rates for foreigners depend on many different factors.
 These include the size of the down payment or loan-to-value ratio (LTV), the location of the property, whether you are in full-time employment or are self-employed, and the bank’s assessment of your risk as a borrower.

-A variable rate mortgage will depend on the spread offered by the bank and will range between 0.9 percent and 1.5 percent in most institutions.
-This rate currently sits around 0.85 percent for most institutions.
-The monthly payment will fluctuate over time and will depend on Euribor rates.
+A variable-rate mortgage depends on the spread offered by the bank and ranges between 0.9 percent and 1.5 percent in most institutions.
+This rate currently sits at around 0.85 percent.
+The monthly payment will fluctuate over time and depend on Euribor rates.

 For a Portugal fixed-rate mortgage, borrowers can pay a fixed rate for a certain period and will usually be guarded against fluctuations in the Euribor.
 Banks in Portugal will offer fixed rates from anywhere between three to 30 years and will charge a significant premium for this.
 To provide you with an example, there are fixed-rate mortgage options that are available at 3.9 percent (TAEG) for up to five years based on a loan-to-value ratio (LTV) of up to 70 percent.